gcicconofri098/CMEPDA_project/README.md

 IceCube - Neutrinos in Deep Ice (https://www.kaggle.com/competitions/icecube-neutrinos-in-deep-ice/overview),

 and consists of a number of events that record the hits inside the detectors and relative information.

+# Documentation

+The documentation can be found at the following link (work in progress): http://icecube-for-cmepda-project.readthedocs.io/